aisaacroth/engineering-notes/README.md

 ## Why are you doing this?
 Because I thought it would be a fun thought exercise, and a way to help others.
 It also gives me something to think about over the weekend.

+### Contact Info
+If you have any questions, you can reach out to me on twitter: @aisaacroth